bl4sphemy/curling-manger/README.md

 The import button on the mainWindow requires a league to be added and selescted in the list widget.
 If you try to add import without it you wil get an index error as the import requires a league name and filename.

+Import File: test_database2.csv

+Export File: test_outdb.csv

+The sessinos are persistent from window to window.
+The only issue seems to be the 'Load' method.
+I was working on that before the deadline.